cloudmesh-community/book/chapters/class/516/overview.md

 : We will showcase you on a very popular service such as GitHub how to easily interface with REST services in Python.

-: :o2: This chapter also includes information on how to achieve this with `eve`, but this framework is no longer supported.
-In a future version of the document we will remove this eve section.

 **GraphQL**

 : In this chapter we will introduce you to GraphQL which allows you to